 So, if you’ve ever wanted to see brown bears in Ireland, along with a whole host of other very unique animals, now’s your chance.

-Wild Ireland, a newly opened animal sanctuary in Donegal, has given refuge to a number of animals that have been extinct in Ireland for centuries.
+Wild Ireland, a newly opened animal sanctuary on the Inishowen Peninsula, has given refuge to a number of animals that have been extinct in Ireland for centuries.

 Visitors to the sanctuary can expect to find everything from bears and wolves to otters, wild boar and more.